sohosai/teaser23/src/content/news/ja/application-en-2024.md

 Please note that this guideline is an English translation of the Japanese version of the Application Guideline using an automatic translation tool, and we cannot guarantee the correctness of the content.

-You can apply for your project through the Sohosai Online System(entry.sohosai.com).
+You can apply for your project through the [Sohosai Online System](https://entry.sohosai.com).
 We are looking forward to your project.

 Contact Us